SAP-archive/teched2020-CX260/README.md

 ## Overview

-The exercises in this session shows you how to develop a PWA storefront using the Spartacus libraries, and provides an introduction to the fundamentals of Spartacus.
-You'll develop your own Spartacus storefront, and add some customizations on top of the standards components.
+With the exercises in this session you'll gain how to develop a PWA storefront using the Spartacus libraries.
+You will setup a local Spartacus application and implement a customization on top of it.
+The customization will learn you various concepts and techniques.

 ## Come prepared!